 Cost of design, construction and operation (including irrigation water) is funded through the QSA Joint Powers Authority.
 Members include: Imperial Irrigation District, San Diego County Water Authority, Coachella Valley Water District and California Department of Fish and Wildlife.

 The Managed Marsh is open to the public.
 Please following the Managed Marsh Rules:

 - No overnight camping

-- No fires
+- No fires or smoking

-- No motorized boats
+- No permanent blinds

 The marsh may be temporarily closed to the public due to maintenance or monitoring activities at any time.